privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

 This section describes how the client MAY form and serialize request messages in order to fetch values from the Trusted Key Value server.

+This algorithm takes as input:
+* an [HPKE] `public key`.
+* a `key id` integer associated with `public key`.
-This algorithm takes as input an [HPKE] `public key` and its associated `key id`, a `metadata` map for global configuration, where both keys and values are strings, and `compression groups`, which is a list of `group`s with the following parameters:
+* a `metadata` map for global configuration, where both keys and values are strings.
+* a `compression groups`, which is a list of `group`s, each with the following parameters:
-* `compressionGroupId`, an integer indicates the index of this compression group.
+ * a `compressionGroupId` integer identifier of this compression group.
-* `partitions`, contains all the `partition`s belong to this compression group.
-A single `partition` has the following parameters:
+ * a `partitions`, which is a list of `partition`s belonging to this compression group.
+Each `partition` has the following parameters:
-  * `id`, an integer indicates the index of this partition.
+   * an `id` integer identifier of this partition.
-  * `namespace`, an empty map, whose keys are strings and values are list of strings.
+   * a `namespace` map whose keys are strings and values are list of strings.
-  * `metadata`, an empty map, whose keys and values are strings.
+   * a `metadata` map whose keys and values are strings.

 The output is an [HPKE] ciphertext encrypted `request` and a context `request context`.